 Ingredients

-- 3 cups all purpose flour
+- 3 cups all purpose flour 410 g

-- 6 oz cream cheese, cold cut into small pieces
+- 4 oz cream cheese, cold 113 g

-- ½-3/4 cup cold water
+- ¾-1 cup ice cold water 177-235 mL

 Instructions

-- Using a fork or pastry blender, work cream cheese and butter into dry ingredients until there are pea-sized chunks (chunk size is important for flakiness) and the mixture resembles very coarse sand.
+- Using a fork or pastry blender, work cream cheese and butter into dry ingredients until there are pea-sized chunks or less (chunk size is important for flakiness) and the mixture resembles very coarse sand.

 - Add cold water ¼ cup at a time and mix until the dough is combined and workable, with a stiff play dough texture.
 Depending on the temperature of the ingredients, more or less water may be needed.
 Try not to work dough too much (this makes it tough), just enough to not be crumbly.